Abdominal separation and how to prevent it.

 Prevent_excessive_ab_separation

-Incorrect exercise during pregnancy
+Non optimal exercise during pregnancy and postpartum

 It is easy to avoid exercises that increase separation if we know what they are, if you are unsure please seek the advice of a certified pre/post natal trainer.
 Plus remember if it doesn’t feel right please don’t do it !